 The Audit Committee met with the External Auditors thrice during the financial year under review to discuss their Audit Plans, their audit findings and other special matters that require the Audit Committee's attention in relation to the financial statements.
-In addition, the Audit Committee met privately with the External Auditors thrice on 28 May 2021, 19 July 2021 and 24 February 2022, without the presence of the Executive Directors and Management, to encourage free flow of information and views and for the External Auditors to freely express their opinion without undue pressure.
+In addition, the Audit Committee met privately with the External Auditors twice on 31 May 2022 and 22 February 2023, without the presence of the Executive Directors and Management, to encourage free flow of information and views and for the External Auditors to freely express their opinion without undue pressure.